illustration of a padlock with numbers

 Like GearBrain on Facebook

 Hacking concerns are high among consumers, particularly those who own connected devices.
-Worry that their computers could be hacked, and their broadband connections too, is high, said a new report from Parks Associates, "Consumer Fears in Connected Entertainment."
+Worry that their computers and broadband connections could be hacked is high, according to a new report from Parks Associates, "Consumer Fears in Connected Entertainment."

 Three out of four households in the U.S. (75 percent) said they are worried about their computer being hacked, while 77 percent said they are "very concerned" about someone hacking into their online connection.